 Food in the Philippines

 When it comes to food in the Philippines, eat like a local and cut your honeymoon costs down!
 If a small dingy restaurant is packed with locals, chances are the food is delicious and cheap!
-Enjoy the street food stands and random places serving food on the side of road.
+Enjoy the street food stands and random places serving food on the side of the road.
 Although it may seem a little unconventional for western tourists, this is how the locals eat and it's a great experience.
+Keep reading for some awesome Filipino food recommendations.

 Transport in the Philippines